 Instead, if your landlord wants you out, they must follow the eviction timeline and process of the court.
 Here’s what to do when a landlord takes matters into their own hands anyway.

 - Call the police.
 Your landlord does not have the right to put you in danger.
 If they have turned off the heat in the middle of the winter, for instance, call the police for help.
-When the police come make sure you have proof that you live in the home.
-For instance, a copy of your lease, a copy of a utility bill with your name on it or a photo ID with your name and address.
+When the police come, make sure you have proof that you live in the home.
+For instance, it could be a copy of your lease, a copy of a utility bill with your name on it or a photo ID with your name and address.

 - Call the utility company.
 If your landlord had your gas, water or electricity turned off, ask the utility company to turn them back on in your name.

 - Use reasonable means to get back in.
 If your landlord has changed the locks, you have a right to get back in.
 It doesn't matter if your rent is late.
 For instance, you could call a locksmith.
 If you call a locksmith, like the police, they will want proof that you live in the home.
 As a tenant, you have a right to be in your home.